Dr. Colleen Krajewski debunks the myths surrounding birth control.

 Dr. Colleen Krajewski: I spend a lot of time thinking about this, and there’s not a simple answer!

-On a broad level, there’s actually not great access to the most effective birth control methods–IUDs and the subdermal implant.
+On a broad level, there’s actually not great access to the most effective and best birth control methods — IUDs and the subdermal implant.
 Even pills can be hard to get, between having a physician to prescribe them and getting to the pharmacy for refills on time!

 Individual women have different barriers to effective contraception, and that’s what I address once someone’s in my office.
-For example, many women have the misperception that they are infertile—and that’s usually not the case!
-Or, they are using a common method that they believe is very effective, like a pill or condom, and it turns out that’s not always the case.
+For example, many women have the misperception that they are infertile, or they are using a common method that they believe is very effective (like a pill or condom) and that’s not always the case.

 YourTango: What's the most common misconception about birth control amongst women in their twenties?

-Dr. Colleen Krajewski: Thanks for asking—there are SO MANY!
+Dr. Colleen Krajewski: Thanks for asking — there are SO many!
 I find that many women have misconceptions about the IUD.
-They think they’re not a ‘candidate’ for it, but the fact is that the IUD is a great option for birth control for just about anyone, whether you’re young, old(er!), have had children, or haven’t.
+They think they’re not a ‘candidate’ for it, but the fact is that the IUD is a great birth control option for just about anyone, whether you’re young, old(er!), have had children, or haven’t.

 YourTango: Which forms of birth control are most effective for young professional women?

-Dr. Colleen Krajewski: A young professional woman probably wants extremely reliable birth control, and for that reason a lot of my patients will choose an IUD or the contraceptive implant, since they’re really effective.
+Dr. Colleen Krajewski: A young professional woman probably wants extremely reliable birth control, and for that reason a lot of my patients will choose an IUD or the contraceptive implant.
 If heavy periods are a concern, or are difficult to work with (long hours, few bathroom breaks!), many professional women will choose a progestin IUD since it decreases or even stops a woman’s period.
-KEEP READING!